AscendNTNU/control_fsm/README.md

 - An event is a external request to do a transition, passed to the FSM.

-- All events will result in a transition.
-If no legal transition is found, the node is considered to do a transition to itself.
-In practice, this means the stateBegin function will be called after each event, even if there hasn't been a transition.
-This might change in final FSM design.

 - Each state handles all legal transition from itself.